Hiving a colony so that it does not abscond

 Blue Zone longevity

-Places like the Nicoya peninsula in Costa Rica and Ikaria, one of the Greek islands are characterised by long and healthy lives; countries where "the people forget to die!"
-Beekeeping is very active in these areas.The folk scorn the commercial food found in our grocery stores.
+Folk living in places like the Nicoya peninsula in Costa Rica and Ikaria, one of the Greek islands are characterised by long and healthy lives; countries where "the people forget to die!"
+Beekeeping is very active in these areas.They scorn the commercial food found in grocery stores.

 Mead